bison--/ADHDcase/README.md

 * Click "Load Temporary Add-on".
 * Open the extension's `ADHDcasePluginFirefox` directory and select any file inside the folder.

+### Word - EXPERIMENTAL!

+**EXPERIMENTAL! / NOT TESTET**

+To test your add-in, you can side-load it in Word:

+* Open Word and create a new document.
+* Click on Insert > Office Add-ins.
+* In the Office Add-ins box, click on My Add-ins > Upload My Add-in.
+* Browse to the location where you saved the manifest file, select it, and click Upload.

+You should now see your add-in listed under My Add-ins.
+Click on it to open it.

 ## use

 ### Chrome